Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 Where to Find Them at Costco

-They’re typically near other refrigerated grab-and-go proteins and prepared foods.
+They’re typically right across from other refrigerated grab-and-go proteins and prepared foods.

 They come refrigerated, not frozen, though you can absolutely freeze them yourself (more on that below).

-Availability can vary by location and season, so if you find them, grab the box.
-They’ve been known to disappear for stretches and come back — classic Costco.
+Availability can vary by location and season, so if you find them, grab a box (or two).
+They’ve been known to disappear for stretches and come back!

 The Uncured Bacon & Gouda is a legit Starbucks copycat.